-The fourth big example is that of the Progressive Party.
+The fourth outstanding example is that of the Progressive Party.

 In 1907 there was an economic crisis.
 According to Babson: "In this year prosperity, carried to an extreme point, collapsed in panic."
-In the year 1908 says Babson, depression "extended from the stock market to other lines of business."
+In the year 1908, says Babson, depression "extended from the stock market to other lines of business."
 The political consequences were the following:

-DeWitt, in his book, "The Progressive Movement", writes: "It was the tariff session of 1909, however, which more than any other single factor, drew the line sharper between progressives and reactionaries and defined the progressive movement for the country."
+DeWitt, in his book, "The Progressive Movement," writes: "It was the tariff session of 1909, however, which more than any other single factor, drew the line sharper between progressives and reactionaries and defined the progressive movement for the country.

-At that time, "a few progressive senators and

-members of the House of Representatives" organized the National Progressive Republican League.
-The next year, in 1910, a similar phenomenon touched the Democratic Party when "thirty-five progressive Democrats formulated a constitution and organized a Democratic Federation."
+At that time, a "few progressive senators and members of the House of Representatives" organized the National Progressive Republican League.
+The next year, in 1910, a similar phenomenon made its appearance in the Democratic Party when "thirty-five progressive Democrats formulated a constitution and organized a Democratic Federation."

 Economic conditions became worse and worse.
-After slight fluctuations, says Babson, writing of the year 1911.
-"Mercantile conditions continued to decline.
-Investment conditions during 1911 were very unsatisfactory.
+In 1910, a shortlived improvement, but the year 1911 is again a poor year.
+Babson writes concerning this year: "Investment conditions during 1911 were very unsatisfactory.
 Dullness was at times exceedingly marked."
+And, what is even more important, the suffering masses had not as yet forgotten the fearful crisis of 1907-08.
 In 1912 the Progressive Party was formed out of a split in the Republican Party.
 It at once became a mass party.
-Altogether this year revealed the general stormy advance of farmers, petty bourgeoisie and workers.
+Altogether this year revealed the general stormy advance of farmers, lower middle class, and workers.
 The Socialist Party received nearly 1,000,000 votes.
 The Progressive Party received more than 4,000,000 votes.
 The radical left wing won in the Democratic Party convention and elected Wilson president.
 Then came the World War.
 There was an economic depression in 1914.
-But then came the "war-baby" prosperity of 1916.
+But this was followed by the "war-baby" prosperity of 1916.
 In the elections of 1916, there were no traces of the Progressive Party.